maidcentral/mc-fallback-v2/docs/BACKEND-REQUIREMENTS.md

 ### Overview

-The backup portal syncs data from **MaidCentral API v2** using a **nightly Supabase Edge Function** triggered by pg_cron.
+The backup portal syncs data from **MaidCentral API v2** using an **hourly Supabase Edge Function** triggered by pg_cron.
 This replaces manual JSON file uploads with automated synchronization.

 ### API Endpoints